- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 What antibiotic is used for tooth infection?

 Dentists and doctors commonly prescribe antibiotics of the penicillin class, such as penicillin or amoxicillin.
 A course of such medication may not be enough, however.
-A medical professional should drain the pus from the pocket to remove dead tissue from your mouth.
+A medical professional should drain the pus from the pocket to remove dead tissue from the affected area.

 Is it ok to poke a dental abscess before an appointment?

 No. Do not touch your abscess yourself.
-It may relieve pain if done correctly, but you run a huge risk of introducing the bacteria into your bloodstream.
-The pocket may not burst towards the outside.
+It may relieve pain if done correctly, but you run a considerable risk of introducing the bacteria into your bloodstream.
+The pocket may not burst outward.
 This can have tragic consequences.

 Richard Hattaway, DDS